 What is Kundalini Yoga?

-More of an ancient technology than a yoga, yet totally relevant to our modern world, Kundalini is an awesome and dynamic blend of physical postures, breathing, movement, stretching, meditation, mantras and relaxation.
-It activates the glandular and strengthens the nervous systems, expands the lung capacity and purifies the bloodstream by incorporating physical, mental and spiritual aspects of yoga into one cohesive and integrated system.
+More of an ancient technology than yoga, yet totally relevant to our modern world, Kundalini is a dynamic blend of physical postures, breathing, movement, stretching, meditation, mantras, and relaxation.
+It activates the glandular and strengthens the nervous systems, expands the lung capacity, and purifies the bloodstream by incorporating physical, mental, and spiritual aspects of yoga into one cohesive and integrated system.
 The combination of all this brings balance to the body, mind and soul.

 Yoga has dozens of variations in philosophy and style.
 While some Yoga (like Bikram) are structured as a physical workout, others (like Jivamukti) put an emphasis on meditation.
 Kundalini Yoga is little of both, with an added emphasis on consciousness.
 Compared to other forms of Yoga, it has a much broader emphasis on breathing, meditation, hand positions (mudras), chanting (mantra), and spirituality.
 It is said that the benefits of Kundalini manifest 16 times faster than with other styles of yoga.
 A few other distinguishing factors are: